APPOINTMENTS

 Home Visits

-After 12:00pm requests for home visits will still be taken and assessed.
+After 12:00pm requests for home visits will still be taken and assessed but may not be visited on the same day.

 Test Results